JacobLinCool/file-mapping/README.md

 data.name = "Jacob";
 data.age = 19;

-// Then, the file should be write automatically and only once.
+// Then, the file should be written automatically and only once.
 ```

 ### Nested Data